TritonDataCenter/rfd/rfd/0158/README.md

 #### NAPI

-> XXX KEBE THINKS NAPI NEEDS TO MAP "default router" ON A FABRIC TO A
+> XXX KEBE SAYS NAPI NEEDS TO MAP "default router" ON A FABRIC TO A
 > `vxlnat(7D)` ZONE, AND BE ABLE TO CHANGE THAT (OR LET PORTOLAN BE SMARTER
-> AND DOLE THE APPROPRIATE `vxlnat(7D)` ON THE FLY).
+> AND DOLE THE APPROPRIATE `vxlnat(7D)` UNDERLAY ADDRESS ON THE FLY).

+> 4.)
+WHICH IS A BETTER APPROACH?
+HAVE NAPI MAP "default router" TO A
+> vxlnat(7D) ZONE?
+OR PUT THE INTELLIGENCE IN PORTOLAN/SVP?

 > XXX TEXT FOR AIP PRIMITIVES: CREATE, MODIFY, DESTROY.
 > AIP is an external network address and <something>.

-> 4.)
+> 5.)
 IS IT BETTER TO MAP AN AIP TO AN INTERNAL ADDRESS?
 OR AN INTERNAL
 > INSTANCE UUID?
-(NOTE: EITHER ONE WILL HAVE TO CHANGEABLE.)
+(NOTE: EITHER ONE WILL HAVE TO MODIFIABLE.
+THIS IS THE
+> <something> MENTIONED ABOVE.)

 #### SAPI

 > XXX KEBE THINKS INSTANTIATING `vxlnat(7D)` ZONES GOES HERE.
 I HAVE
 > PROTOTYPE EXPERIENCE FROM A YEAR AGO WITH (unsuccessful) ROUTER OBJECTS.

+> 6.)
+HOW DO WE BRINGUP `vxlnat(7D)` ZONES?
+DO WE JUST SPECIFY A NUMBER?
+DO
+> WE DEDICATE A CN (OR MORE THAN ONE CN) TO `vxlnat(7D)`?

 #### VMAPI